-As we've seen during the pandemic and cost-of-living crisis, markets can be highly volatile.
+Markets can be highly volatile.
 Regular reviews of your investment portfolio will help you maintain the right balance of funds to maximise your returns.
 Keeping the right mix of diversified investments is important, as is an understanding of how your feelings or circumstances may change over the years.